Skip to main content

 • REM Sleep ∞ This stage is essential for emotional regulation and memory consolidation.
 It is during REM sleep that the brain processes the emotional experiences of the day, helping to reduce the psychological impact of stressors.
 The majority of daily testosterone release in men occurs during sleep, particularly linked to the later cycles of REM sleep.
 Disrupting these cycles directly impacts hormonal balance.

-A clinical approach to improving involves strict sleep hygiene protocols.
+A clinical approach to improving sleep architecture involves strict sleep hygiene protocols.
 This includes maintaining a consistent sleep-wake cycle, even on weekends, to anchor the body’s circadian rhythm.
 It necessitates the complete avoidance of blue light from electronic screens for at least 90 minutes before bed, as blue light directly suppresses the production of melatonin, the hormone that initiates sleep.

 Creating a cool, dark, and quiet sleep environment is also paramount.
 For some individuals, supplementation with magnesium glycinate or theanine can support the transition into deeper sleep stages by promoting the activity of GABA, a calming neurotransmitter.